Man Charged With Murder in Disappearance of Mackenzie Lueck

 A man has been arrested and charged with murder in the disappearance of University of Utah senior Mackenzie Lueck, Salt Lake City Police Chief Mike Brown said at a press conference Friday.

-Ajaya Ayoola, reportedly a former Army IT specialist, was charged with aggravated murder, aggravated kidnapping, obstruction of justice and the desecration of a body, police said.
+Ayoola Ajayi, reportedly a 31-year-old former Army IT specialist, was charged with aggravated murder, aggravated kidnapping, obstruction of justice and the desecration of a body, police said.

-Authorities conducted a search of Ayoola’s property on Wednesday, where they found charred personal items and “female human tissue” in the backyard, Brown said.
+Authorities conducted a search of Ajayi’s property on Wednesday, where they found charred personal items and “female human tissue” in the backyard, Brown said.
 According to the police chief, DNA from the tissue matched DNA from Lueck’s personal items.
-Ayoola’s neighbors told police they had seen him burning something in the backyard on June 17 and 18.
+Ajayi’s neighbors told police they had seen him burning something in the backyard on June 17 and 18.

 “This is one of the most difficult phone calls I’ve ever made as both Greg and his wife, Diana, were devastated and heartbroken by this news,” Brown said Friday.